JoshSinyor/bank_tech_test/README.md

 1. [x] All REPL output should be suppressed unless commanded by the execution of `account.print_statement`.
 2. [x] All transactions should be sorted by date upon execution of the command `account.print_statement`.
+3. [ ] All columns in a printed statement should be justified to the width of the longest entry.

 ### Acceptance Criteria